[Updated 24 August 2022]

-- There will no longer be a group size limit. individuals will not be required to keep to a group of 10 persons for mask-off activities.
+- There is no group size limit currently.
+Individuals are not required to keep to a group of 10 persons for mask-off activities.

-- The cap on the number of unique visitors per household, previously 10 persons at any one time, will also be lifted1.
+- There is no cap on the number of unique visitors per household.

 3. Workplace Requirements